joaopauloschuler/k-neural-api/README.md

 ## Documentation
 The documentation is composed by **examples** and **PyDoc**.

-### Examples
+### Image Classification Examples
-Some recommended introductory source code examples are:
+These examples show how to train a neural network for the task of [image classification](https://towardsdatascience.com/wtf-is-image-classification-8e78a8235acb).
+Most examples train a neural network with the [CIFAR-10](https://en.wikipedia.org/wiki/CIFAR-10) or [CIFAR-100](https://en.wikipedia.org/wiki/CIFAR-10) datasets.
 * [Simple Image Classification with any Dataset](https://github.com/joaopauloschuler/k-neural-api/blob/master/examples/jupyter/simple_image_classification_with_any_dataset.ipynb): this example shows how to create a model and train it with a dataset passed as parameter. [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/joaopauloschuler/k-neural-api/blob/master/examples/jupyter/simple_image_classification_with_any_dataset.ipynb)
 * [DenseNet BC L40 with CIFAR-10](https://github.com/joaopauloschuler/k-neural-api/blob/master/examples/jupyter/cai_densenet_bc_l40_with_cifar_10.ipynb): this example shows how to create a densenet model with `cai.densenet.simple_densenet` and easily train it with `cai.datasets.train_model_on_cifar10`. [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/joaopauloschuler/k-neural-api/blob/master/examples/jupyter/cai_densenet_bc_l40_with_cifar_10.ipynb)
 * [DenseNet BC L40 with CIFAR-100](https://github.com/joaopauloschuler/k-neural-api/blob/master/examples/jupyter/cai_densenet_bc_l40_with_cifar_100.ipynb): this example shows how to create a densenet model with `cai.densenet.simple_densenet` and easily train it with `cai.datasets.train_model_on_dataset`. [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/joaopauloschuler/k-neural-api/blob/master/examples/jupyter/cai_densenet_bc_l40_with_cifar_100.ipynb)